abdelrahman-elkady/se-tutorial/lab-4.md

 });
 ```

-And now we can update our main.js file to communicate withe the route instead.
+And now we can update our main.js file to communicate withe the get api route instead.

 ```js
 // main.js